AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 1. Use a caliper to take the following measurements on both opposite ends of the pipe:
 - Measure the thickness of the pipe’s wall in three locations.
 Compute the average thickness of the pipe’s wall.
 - Measure the diameter of the pipe (including the wall) in three locations.
 These measurements are of the pipe’s “outer diameter”.
 Compute the average outer diameter of the pipe.
 - Subtract twice the wall’s thickness from the outer diameter; the difference is the “inner diameter”.
-Use this quantity to calculate the cross sectional area of the pipe.
+Use this quantity to calculate the cross-sectional area of the pipe.
-2. Compute the average cross sectional area of the pipe, using the measurements from both ends.
+2. Compute the average cross-sectional area of the pipe, using the measurements from both ends.

 ### Fabrication Manual